as12700/Tidy-Data/CodeBook.md

 Variables are labelled with the names assigned by original collectors.

 __Extract mean and standard deviation variables__
-Keep only the values of estimated mean and standard deviation .
+Data is cleaned to Keep only the values of estimated mean and standard deviation .

 __Get descriptive activity names__
 A new column is added to intermediate data set with the activity description.